mmarini/search_app/README.md

 A view will take in the object and format it for display.
 The format is a an array of arrays that can be taken in by the tty-table gem

+An assumption here is that each model will have a view with the exact same name.
+So a Model::Organization will have a corresponding View::Organization

 ### Helpers
 Code that helps with items like validation, string formatting and input formatting goes here

 ### App
 The app directory contains the code for the UI menus and prompting.
 Each action (search, list fields) has their own action class

+## Assumptions and Trade-offs
+I tried to keep a consistency between the models, views and table names through convention.
+However I don't think I was successful in achieving that since the associations in particular needed me to specify the table names in the model

+The importer will scan through the input file line by line to build up and process each JSON representation of the object as it goes along.
+Given the size of the input files at present, this could probably have been done easier by loading the entire file into memory and using a standard JSON parser to parse.
+However the specifications did make mention of larger datasets (eg 10000+ Users), so this way should hopefully help with larger files

+The actual UI relies heavily on a bunch of `tty-*` gems for output.
+I wasn't sure how to test these without a lot of mocking, which would have negated a lot of the purpose, so this was left

+The paging of results could be better.
+I tried to use the standard `tty-pager`, but it would occasionally throw errors if exiting early or scrolling up